MindGest/mindgest-backend/README.md

-Currently, the Center for Provision of Services to the Community, of the Faculty of Psychology and Educational Sciences at the University of Coimbra, CPSC-FPCE-UC, makes use of a old-fashioned, complex service management platform that does not respond to its users needs.
+Currently, the Center for Provision of Services to the Community, of the Faculty of Psychology and Educational Sciences at the University of Coimbra, CPSC-FPCE-UC, makes use of an old-fashioned, complex service management platform that does not respond to its user's needs.

 This project, carried out within the scope of the Project Management (2022/2023) course, attempts to develop a prototype of a management platform (MindGest) that addresses the existing problems.
-With this new platform, we attempt to automate time-consuming and complex tasks that are currently carried out manually, and improve on the current platform functionalities, making them simple and more user friendly.
+With this new platform, we attempt to automate time-consuming and complex tasks that are currently carried out manually, and improve on the current platform functionalities, making them simple and more user-friendly.

 ## Development